 Smoothies can be a nutritious treat, but remember — just because it’s called a “smoothie” doesn’t mean it’s healthy.
-Here are some tips for nutritious and filling smoothies.
-Enjoy!

 - Watch your consumption.
 When you drink liquids, like a smoothie, you tend to consume calories quickly and can end up feeling hungry.

 - Take your time.
 By drinking smoothies slowly, there’s an increased chance you’ll feel full and consume fewer unnecessary calories.

 - Enjoy...then wait.
 The brain can take 20 to 40 minutes to release satiety (feeling full) hormones, so wait before eating or drinking more — maybe you won’t be hungry.